MeherMankar/YouTube-clone/README.md

 ## Conclusion

 You now have a fully functional YouTube clone deployed with a backend on Heroku and a frontend on Netlify!
-Make sure to continually monitor for any issues and update your code as necessary.
+Make sure to continually monitor for any issues and help to update code as necessary.